inria-emeraude/son-ens/web/docs/lectures/setup.md

-# Lecture 1: Programming Environment Setup
+# Programming Environment Setup

-We'll be using the Teensy 4.0 microcontroller platform throughout this course.
+The Teensy 4.0 microcontroller platform is used throughout this course.
 The goal of this first session is to teach you how to program the Teensy from your own computer.

 ## The Teensy 4.0 and Audio Shield